aShinjiroUrata/web-platform-tests/vehicle/README.md

 Update 'VISS_HOST','VISS_PORT' according to VISS prototype's setting.<br>
 (set the same value with `vehicle-signal-server-spec/svr_config.js` )<br>
 Edit 'VISS_PROTOCOL' to appropriate value.<br>
-In case of VISS prototype, use 'ws://' so far.
+In case of ACCESS' VISS prototype, use 'ws://' so far.
 (To be changed later)<br>

 2. Restart W3C test suites' serve command